What every best Sewing Machines has:

 A simple star.
 Plenty of first time sewers say they were stitching simple patterns five minutes out of the box with the Janome Magnolia 7318.
 The four-step buttonhole feature is not as convenient as one-step buttonholers, but users say it's super simple to master in spite of the extra steps.
 They also say the controls are very well-marked and intuitive, making them very easy to adjust -- many particularly praise the handy knob for controlling the stitch width.
 It also includes onboard storage for its many accessories.
 The bobbin is a drop-in, top-loader that's much easier to use than the bottom loading bobbin found on many machines.
 One of user's favorite features on the Magnolia, though, is the extra-wide sewing surface and large ruler marks.
 Some say they outgrow this simple machine fairly quickly, though, and opt to upgrade to a computerized machine with more bells and whistles.

 A sewing machine for life.
 One of the reason many experts like manual sewing machines -- even if they aren't beginners -- is because they are so sturdy and durable.
 The Janome Magnolia 7318 doesn't disappoint in this area.
 Even at top speeds and when sewing heavy fabrics or through multiple layers the Magnolia doesn't wobble, bog, or bounce.
-We did see a couple of recent reviews about feed jams; that may be a production issue in a recent batch, and the machine is covered by a one-year warranty.
-Still, those complaints are in the minority and the Magnolia is a popular choice even among advanced sewers who want a sturdy machine for sewing thick items like diapers.
+The Magnolia is a popular choice even among advanced sewers who want a sturdy machine for sewing thick items like diapers.
 The one thing many reviewers would change is the very "girly" pink and flower design.
 Quite a few say they'd prefer something more gender-neutral, or at least not quite so cutesy.

-In this comparison of the best sewing machine for beginners, Christine Cyr Clisset ultimately chooses the Janome Magnolia 7318 after extensive testing of 11 sewing machines.
+In this comparison of the best sewing machine for beginners, Christine Cyr Clisset ultimately chooses the Janome Magnolia 7318 after 18 hours of research and extensive testing of 11 sewing machines.
 She says the manual Janome offers a good combination of value and features and is very easy to use.

-More than 160 owners weigh in on the Janome Magnolia, giving it an overall rating of 4.3 stars out of 5.
+Nearly 230 owners weigh in on the Janome Magnolia, giving it an overall rating of 4.5 stars out of 5.
 They say it performs very well and is easy to use.
-There are a few recent reports of feed jams that we don't see in older reviews; a few also say they outgrew the sewing machine fairly quickly and upgraded to a computerized model.
+A few also say they outgrew the sewing machine fairly quickly and upgraded to a computerized model; others say this is a great machine for both beginners and advanced sewers.

 At PatternReview.com, members post reviews of their sewing machines, giving an overview of how they use them, any pros and cons, and if they would recommend them.
 The Janome Magnolia 7318 gets a few individual reviews, though only ones posted in the last six months can be seen without a free site membership.